banbox/bandoc/en-US/guide/live_trading.md

 ::: tip Tip
 The logs for the spider process will be automatically saved to `@logs/spider.log`; the logs for the bot process will be automatically saved to `@logs/[bot_name].log`.
 Log files will be rotated automatically when they exceed 300MB in size.

-Therefore, you can directly redirect the stdout and stderr of both the spider and the bot to `/dev/null`.
+However, these files can only record the log output during normal operation.
+If the robot terminates unexpectedly, the panic error log at the time of exit cannot be recorded.
+Therefore, it is recommended that when you start the spider and the robot, you redirect the stdout and stderr outputs to a certain file.
 :::

 ## 5. Notifications, DashBoard, and Monitoring